2025 Somerset–London tornado: Southern London and rapid dissipation

 The tornado strengthened to high-end EF2 intensity along Hart Church Road.
 Extensive tree damage occurred, with several trees snapped, and multiple homes experienced significant roof damage, including one that had most of its walls leveled.
 A 47-year-old woman was killed along this road when her home suffered major damage.
 The tornado then briefly lifted above the tree line as it descended another hill before touching back down at the bottom of the hill.
 The tornado intensified further to high-end EF3 intensity as it impacted the Lovelace Subdivision and Wyan Road.
 Three homes were swept away, including an unanchored, elevated two-story vinyl home that was thrown across Wyan Road, with several other homes receiving significant damage, including some that were leveled or had only interior walls left standing.
 Other homes nearby had severe roof damage, outbuildings were destroyed, vehicles were damaged, including a tractor-trailer that was turned to its side, and trees and power poles were snapped.
 An elderly couple was killed in one of the homes.
 The tornado maintained high-end EF3 intensity, impacting the south and southeastern parts of the Sunshine Hills subdivision.
 Three homes were completely leveled or swept away.
 One of them had a concrete slab that was lifted and cracked, as the small room on the slab was ripped away.
 However, poor construction quality prevented a higher rating.
 Several mobile homes were also obliterated, and many outbuildings were swept away.
 The tornado then became violent once again with winds of 170 mph.
 The Sunshine Hills Baptist Church was completely swept off its foundation, leaving sections of the basement intact.
-Two well-built brick homes beside the church were mostly destroyed, leaving a few interior walls standing.
+Two well-built brick veneer homes beside the church were mostly destroyed, leaving a few interior walls standing.
 To the east of the church, across the street, another row of homes was destroyed.
 Trees in this area were violently debarked and denuded, with one of them having twisted metal wrapped around it.